JonasTaulienSolutions/ribac/README.md

 ```

 ### 4. Add Groups to ribac
-A group is a set of users.
-Before you can add users to a group you have to create the group:
+A Group is a set of Users.
+Before you can add Users to a Group you have to create the Group:
 ```java
 RibacGroup administrators = ribac.createGroup("Administrators");
 ```